braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/web_sdk.md

 In brief, the Braze SDK:
 * Collects and syncs user data into a consolidated user profile
 * Captures marketing engagement data and custom data specific to your business
-* Powers push notifications, in-app messages, and content card messaging channels
+* Powers push notifications, in-app messages, and Content Card messaging channels

 More on this functionality below.